Cameron E. Potts

 Cameron recently graduated (May 2020) from Morgan State University where he obtained a Bachelor of Science Degree in Multimedia Journalism with a minor in Vocal Performance.
 He studied under the tutelage of highly-acclaimed Baritone, Robert Cantrell.
 He was involved in many student organizations on campus.
 He was a part of The Bear TV News Team as anchor and reporter.
 Also, Cameron was a proud member of the Morgan State University Choir and University Singers where he served as Librarian and Student Assistant to Dr. Eric Conway, Director of the Morgan State University Choir and Chair of the Fine & Performing Arts Department.
 He traveled internationally and performed with the choir in areas such as Spain, Portugal, Austria, Slovakia, Germany, The United Kingdom, and in venues nationally, such as the opening for the National Museum of African-American History and Culture and also the Kennedy Center where he sang background vocals for artists such as South-African-Native, Angelique Kidjo, Pearl-Jam band leader, Eddie Vedder, and Pop-Singer, Ke$ha just to name a few.
 In the Spring of 2018, Cameron became a proud member and Eagle Brother of the Alpha Chapter of Alpha Nu Omega Fraternity, Inc. where he served as Chapter President among other titles and he also served as President of The Council of Independent Organizations - MSU Section.

-In his spare time, Cameron loves to write, stay involved in the arts (singing/playing piano/theatre), stay current on local and national news stories, shoot/edit video, travel, cook, and spend quality time with his family.
+Currently, Cameron is involved within the media department at his church (All Nations Worship Assembly-Baltimore) as director of video production.
+In his spare time, he loves to write, stay involved in the arts (singing/playing piano/theatre), stay current on local and national news stories, shoot/edit video, travel, cook, and spend quality time with his family.
 He especially loves to spend time with his sister, Candace Potts, who is a Morgan State University Alumna, studied music, and was heavily-involved within the Morgan State University Choir.
 She now currently performs and travels nationally and internationally with groups and as an individual artist.

 In his own words: “My life is the stage...I desire to see HIS name put in lights!
 I give all praise and honor to God for every opportunity and blessing.”